Senserva-LLC/Senserva-Inquisitor/README.md

 🚧 Work in Progress (WIP)

-This is **Beta 1** of the $${\color{LimeGreen}Senserva Inquisitor}$$, a free product designed to make it easy to know the security state of all the Entra IDs a technical team supports.  $${\color{LimeGreen}Inq.exe}$$ can be used by either IT teams or Security teams.
+This is **Beta 1** of the $${\color{LimeGreen}Inquisitor}$$, a free product designed to make it easy to know the security state of all the Entra IDs a technical team supports.  $${\color{LimeGreen}Inq.exe}$$ can be used by either IT teams or Security teams.
 This release is for Windows, Contain version coming next.

-$${\color{LimeGreen}Senserva Inquisitor}$$ to just look for top issues or drill deep on the state of each Entra ID you manage, the data and interface support both.
+$${\color{LimeGreen}Inquisitor}$$ to just look for top issues or drill deep on the state of each Entra ID you manage, the data and interface support both.
 You can also easily edit the content of the  $${\color{LimeGreen}Inq.exe}$$ user interface or create your own.
 We support Microsoft Excel, Json and relational databases.
 There can be a lot of data if you are running in "Info" mode.

 ⭐ Please Star/Follow/Watch us on GitHub — it motivates all of us!
 And it keeps you informed about changes as well.
 (Thank you!!)
 We also want your input so please files Issues for any questions or input.